 One would need a six-part miniseries to document how the word “hip” made it’s way out the African-American jazz clubs of the 1920s and into gentrified neighbourhoods—the preferred living communities of the modern-day hipster.

 Hipsters are the offspring of Yuppies and Boomers who’s lifestyle pendulum has swung the other way.
-Golf shirts, chinos, mini-vans and big-box retailers have given way to plaid shirts, thick-rimmed glasses, pop-up shops and cold-pressed juices—at $15 a bottle.
+Golf shirts, chinos, mini-vans and big-box retailers have given way to plaid shirts, thick-rimmed glasses, pop-up shops and cold-pressed juices—at $15 a pop.

 Whether you identify with them, mock them, or peacefully co-exist with them, hipsters are dotting the landscape and are impacting everything from culture to the economy.
 And we could stand to learn a thing or two about their tendencies, all for the greater good.
 Below are 9 habits of the hipsters that you may want to consider incorporating into your life …if you haven’t already.